|Sydney - Monday 28 October 2019||$140.00|

 A property, transport and work-life revolution is coming.

-First in China, then in Cherrybrook (Sydney), then the world.
+First in China, then the world.

 Driverless micro-cars deployed as low-cost taxis within a local hub and spoke model.

 At this event, an expert panel will be addressing the implementation issues (“when, where, how”) of the following:

 - Hundreds of one seater driverless micro-cars ferrying commuters up to 4km to their local train station

 - $1.50 commute fee, app-ordered on demand, 1-5 minute trip, mostly on 50km per hour local roads, reduces need for park and ride services.

 - Suburban home prices rise as they become the equivalent of ‘walk to station.’
 Improved quality of life.
 Easier mobility for the aged